*Click a link below to jump to the section

 Prof. Dr., Tokushima University, Japan

-Assoc.
 Prof. Dr., Tokyo Metropolitan University, Japan

-Distinguished Prof. Dr., Tokyo University of Agriculture and Technology, Japan
+Prof. Dr., The University of Tokyo, Japan

 Joint Appointed Fellow, National Institute of Advanced Industrial Science and Technology